loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-exception-handler-production/README.md

 This module demonstrates the following:

 - The usage of the Kafka Streams configuration `default.production.exception.handler` to handle production and serialization exceptions.
-- The implementation of a custom production exception handler that logs the exceptions and either continues processing or fails the pipeline based on the exception type.
+- The implementation of a custom production exception handler.
 - Unit testing using Topology Test Driver.

 In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.